wg-osr/walkerga.github.io/list/hex-underdark.md

 ## Underdark Hex

 Each time you roll for an underdark hex, roll 1D4.
 This is, in number of hexes, the size of the area where your feature is located.
-To get your feature, roll twice on the table below: once for the adjectice, once for the feature.
+To get your feature, roll twice on the table below: once for the adjective, once for the feature.
 Note the two hasards and creatures that inhabit your area.
 An underdark hex-crawl map is vertical,with  the top of the grid representing the surface.

 &nbsp; &nbsp; &nbsp; <span class="a">**Monster**</span> <span class="bb">**Adjective ...**</span> <span class="cc">**feature.**</span> **Hazard**